 Schools should design attendance policies to encourage regular attendance and address underlying causes of chronic absence and truancy to avoid punishment or criminalization of students.
 Virginia law also makes clear that in no case may students be suspended solely for instances of truancy.

 Students experiencing homelessness, students in the foster care system, immigrant, and non-English speaking students also have rights and protections under federal and state law with regard to school enrollment.
 Schools should ensure that students and caregivers are aware of and understand these rights and protections.

+Schools are to record any student who is suspended or expelled from their regular school for discipline incidents as absent unless the student is physically present at an alternative education program approved by the school board.
+Schools are to report the suspension or expulsion of a student from the student’s regular school in the discipline data collection even though the student is attending an alternative program.

 School Discipline